llmrel/llmrel.github.io/travel awards.md

 **[Cortical Labs](https://corticallabs.com/)** will cover the NeurIPS workshop registration fee for one student author of each of the **three spotlight papers** selected by our reviewers. **Additionally, one student author of the top paper will have their airfare covered.**

-We encourage early-career researchers to submit their work and take advantage of this opportunity.
+We encourage early-career researchers to submit their work to this workshop.